veryMaker/signum-node/README.md

 The world's first HDD-mined cryptocurrency using an energy efficient and fair Proof-of-Capacity (PoC) consensus algorithm.

 This wallet version is developed and maintained by the Burst Apps Team (BAT).
-The two supported database servers are:
+The three supported database servers are:

 - MariaDB (recommended)
 - H2 (embedded, easier install)
+- SQLite (embedded, easier install)

 ## Network Features